shrocket/personal_website/content/blog/2006-03-11-the-mens-restroom-smells-like-toothpaste-theorize.md

 ---
-title: The men's restroom smells like toothpaste--theorize:
+title: The men's restroom smells like toothpaste--theorize
 date: 2006-03-11
 tags:
   - blahg